Samuel Taylor Coleridge

 Samuel Taylor Coleridge (/ˈkoʊ.lə.rɪdʒ/ KOH-lə-rij; 21 October 1772 – 25 July 1834) was an English poet, literary critic, philosopher, and theologian who was a founder of the Romantic Movement in England and a member of the Lake Poets with his friend William Wordsworth.
 He also shared volumes and collaborated with Charles Lamb, Robert Southey, and Charles Lloyd.

-He wrote the poems The Rime of the Ancient Mariner and "Kubla Khan", as well as the major prose work Biographia Literaria.
-His critical works were highly influential, especially in relation to William Shakespeare, and he helped introduce German idealist philosophy to English-speaking cultures.
-Coleridge coined many familiar words and phrases, including "suspension of disbelief".
-He had a major influence on Ralph Waldo Emerson and American transcendentalism.
+Coleridge wrote the poems The Rime of the Ancient Mariner and "Kubla Khan", as well as the major prose work Biographia Literaria.
+His critical works were highly influential, especially in relation to William Shakespeare, and he helped introduce German idealist philosophy to England.
+Coleridge coined many words and phrases, from the obscure theological term "sterilifidianism" to the familiar "suspension of disbelief," the avoidance of critical thinking to follow a narrative.
+He was also an important influence on Ralph Waldo Emerson and the beginnings of American transcendentalism because of his unique interpretation of Immanuel Kant's concept of intuition, which he outlined in both Biographia Literaria and Aids to Reflection.

 Throughout his adult life, Coleridge had crippling bouts of anxiety and depression; it has been speculated that he had bipolar disorder, which had not been defined during his lifetime.
 He was physically unhealthy, which may have stemmed from a bout of rheumatic fever and other childhood illnesses.
 He was treated for these conditions with laudanum, which fostered a lifelong opium addiction.
 Coleridge had a turbulent career and personal life with a variety of highs and lows, but his public esteem grew after his death, and he became considered one of the most influential figures in English literature.
 For instance, a 2018 report by The Guardian labelled him "a genius" who had progressed into "one of the most renowned English poets".
 Organisations such as the Church of England celebrate his work during public events, such as a "Coleridge Day" in June, with activities including literary recitals.